 Second, fruity pebbles are suppose to be pebbles, not fruity clumps.
 I encountered a lot of clumps that I had to carefully pull apart color by color.

-Third, fruity pebbles make ridiculously cute rainbows, especially rainbows on donuts :)
+Third, fruity pebbles make ridiculously cute rainbows, especially rainbows donuts :)

-We have another recipe in store that uses fruity pebbles, but I promise you won’t have to sort them by color :)
+We have another recipe in store that uses fruity pebbles, but I promise you won’t have to sort them by color like these rainbow donuts :)

 - 1 cup flour